triton-inference-server/python_backend/README.md

 * The return value for `execute` function in this mode should be None.

-Similar to above, in case one of the inputs has an error, you can use the `TritonError` object to set the error message for that specific request.
+Similar to above, in case one of the requests has an error, you can use the `TritonError` object to set the error message for that specific request.
 After setting errors for an pb_utils.InferenceResponse object, use InferenceResponseSender.send() to send response with the error back to the user.

-##### Special Cases
+##### Use Cases

-The decoupled mode is powerful and supports various special cases:
+The decoupled mode is powerful and supports various other use cases:

 * If the model should not send any response for the request, then call InferenceResponseSender.send() with no response